boazbk/tcs/lec_06a_universality.md

 ### Representing NAND++ programs as strings

-Before we can prove  [univ-nandpp-noneff](){.ref}, we need to make its statement precise by specifying a representation scheme for NAND++ programs.
+Before we can prove  [univnandppnoneff](){.ref}, we need to make its statement precise by specifying a representation scheme for NAND++ programs.
 As mentioned above,  simply representing the program as a string using ASCII or UTF-8 encoding  will work just fine, but we will use a somewhat more convenient and concrete representation, which is the natural generalization of the "list of triples" representation for NAND programs.
 We will assume that all variables are of the form `foo_##` where `foo` is an identifier and  `##` is some number or the index `i`.
 If a variable `foo` does not have an index then we add the index zero to it.
 We represent an instruction of the form